 6.5.1 Locus Design and Sampling Plan.
 The sampling scheme relies greatly on the sensor loci and sampling frequency for reliable spatial and temporal information on surface reflectance.
 At the die-level, many loci must be taken on the die of interest to detect the variation of reflectance due to the nonuniform topography, Cu area fraction, and the non-symmetric layout.
-Based on the kinematics, the sensor locus is determined by the parameters of ω_w , ω_p , r{ss} and r{cc} .
-For some conditions, such as the example in Fig. 6.5 with $\omega_w = 1.05 \omega_p$ and $r_s = r{cc}$, the sensor can cover the center die many times, but may pass over the edge die once or never.
-One way to improve the sampling density on the edge die is to increase the number of loci on the wafer by reducing the difference between ω_w and ω_p .
-However, this will increase the time period to scan over the entire wafer surface and thus may delay the detection of rapid changes of reflectance of a local area.
-The wafer slippage, both rotational and translational inside the recess, will also make the control of velocity offset within a small range very difficult.
+Based on the kinematics, the sensor locus is determined by the parameters of ω_w , ω_p , r_s , and r{cc} .
+For some conditions, such as the example in Fig. 6.5 with $\omega_w = 1.05 \ \omega_p$ and $r_s = r{cc}$, the sensor can cover the center die many times, but may pass over the edge die once or never.
+One way to improve the sampling density on the edge die is to increase the number of loci on the wafer by reducing the difference between ω_w and a_p .
+However, this will increase the time period to scan one revolution over the wafer surface and thus may delay the detection of rapid changes of reflectance of a local area.
+The wafer slippage, both rotation and translation inside the recess, will also make the control of velocity offset within a small range very difficult.
 The smallest offset of the wafer and the platen velocity is about 3 to 5%, typically.

 On the other hand, the distance between centers of the wafer and the platen r{cc} may be changed during the polishing.
 This "sweeping motion" may help cover a desired region on the wafer surface.
 Figure 6.22 shows an example at $r_s = 1.25 r{cc}$ with $\omega_w = 1.05 \omega_p$ and $\dot{r}{cc} = 0$, in which only the outer area is sampled.
 Compared with the high sampling density at the center in Fig. 6.5, the sampling density is much higher and now uniform around the edge.
-In practice, the entire wafer may be scanned first to roughly determine the overall surface condition.
-The area at a particular radius of interest can be scanned with a higher sampling density for a better inference of the local condition.
-Moreover, two or more sensors can be installed at different radii r_s and different angles (phase) on the same platen.
-The combined loci will give a higher and more uniform distributed sampling density of both the center and the edge region.
+In practice, the entire wafer may be scanned first to roughly determine the overall surface